Ashley-Morais-Perez/SDoH-Project-Fall-2024/README.md

 Iterative changes made during the process culminated in the dashboard's final version.
 It has a responsive design, a contemporary user interface, and sophisticated filtering functions.
 Usability has been greatly improved by the addition of general categories and synchronized filters, while backend optimizations guarantee quicker performance and real-time updates.
 Screenshots comparing the dashboard's before and after reveal how drastically it has changed.

 ![Old Dashboard](images/old-dashboard.png)
+Old Dashboard
 ![new-dashboard-1](https://github.com/user-attachments/assets/1b515611-b784-410f-a3d3-75fa82c5d88a)
+New Dashboard 1
 ![new-dashboard-2](https://github.com/user-attachments/assets/dec2a04f-16f4-45a0-97e7-9c2431d8e97d)
+New Dashboard 2

 ---